 What Can I do to ensure that I get all of my Security Deposit Back?

 There has been a recent trend in renting and security deposit laws that allows a tenant to request a move-out inspection from the landlord in order to maximize the return of the security deposit.
 A tenant that is thinking of moving out can request that the landlord, or one of the landlord's agents, walk through the rental unit and make a list of things that would be deducted from the security deposit if the tenant left right then and there.

 By having such a list, the tenant can make the necessary repairs himself, thus saving himself from the landlord hiring a professional and deducting the cost from the tenant's security deposit.

 For example: Tenant Bill is going to move out of his apartment in 3 weeks, but he is worried that he won't receive all of his security deposit back from his landlord, Larry.
 Bill requests that Larry walk through the apartment with him to point out anything that would be deducted from the security deposit.
 Larry notices that two of the doors inside the apartment are off their hinges and there is a stain, likely caused by Bill's dog, on the living room carpet.
 Bill, who is rather handy, fixes both doors and steam cleans the carpet before moving out, thus avoiding these two deductions from his security deposit.

-Depending on the amount of your security deposit there could be a significant amount of money at issue when a landlord refuses to pay.
-Figuring out what to do when that happens will involve a close examination of your lease and the circumstances around your tenancy.
-Contact a local attorney for a free initial case review to learn how they can help you get a fair shake.
+Depending on the amount of your security deposit, there could be a significant amount of money at issue when a landlord refuses to pay.
+Figuring out what to do when that happens will involve a close examination of your lease and the circumstances of your tenancy.
+Contact a local landlord-tenant attorney to learn how they can help you get a fair shake.